Srikantgaikwad/IoT-Project/README.md

 # IoT-Project
-I have added the project report for overview.
+I have added the files relevant the project.
+The entire project has huge number of inbuilt files